rakesh2cp/Msd_Test/README.md

 	Basically the ETL will write the data in to destination location in to 2 tables. ( table names avg_data_val_all_age_grp and avg_data_val_female)

 5. Creating output Hive tables ( external table) on top of the directory in Step 4
-6. Generating report (HTML report ) on top of the data generated in Step 4. ( Sample Html ( file name my_html_file.html) report available in repository ) under the directory under which the script is running.
+6. Generating report (HTML report ) on top of the data generated in Step 4.
+( Sample report my_html_file.html available in repository )
 Assumptions:
 ------------
 1. for Q1 - Average of each Question’s "Data_Value" by year for all age groups